 ‘I need a website that will bring $10 a day’ — we got this request long before our MVP development agency was founded.
-At that time, me and my partner were just a team of freelancers.
+At that time, our PURRbosses, Alexander and Anton, worked as freelancers.
 There were no other details.
 And, you know, sometimes such a request is better than a 75-pages technical requirement.

 Let’s talk about how to write a stunning app development RFP and make sure that the person who receives it clearly understands your needs and converts them all into something applicable and useful.